 What is this program?

 The New American Studies specialization program is a 30 credit program that Faculty of Letters MA students can add to their Master’s study plan to acquire a 120 credit MA with specialization.
 The intention to take the SPEC program should be announced to the Decanat (and to us — Boris and Agnieszka) at the end of the first year of your Master’s.
-Ideally you would take this program before writing your mémoire.
+Ideally you would take this program after finishing your second branch and before writing your mémoire.

 The program is open to students of the English Department or students with a BA in English, but students from other departments can apply and their demand will be considered.
 Also, students doing their MA in a sister university in Switzerland can come do the New American Studies specialization at UNIL.